PneumaSolutions/rim-manual-old/src/workingwithsessions.md

 Now that we've registered the machine for unattended access, here is how we will start a session.
 1. Start RIM in controller mode.
 1. Rather than entering a keyword, locate and activate the"Choose a machine" button.
 1. When you click this, a list of machines will appear.
 Choose the one you want, then hit enter.
+You may also use the search bar to narrow the list down to a specific machine.
 <!-- end -->
 If the target machine is configured for prompted access, the end user will get a prompt.
 Once they answer yes, you'll be connected.
 If the session is unattended, you will immediately be connected and dropped into the remote control zone.
-Please note: Voice conversations are not supported during unattended sessions.
+Please note: Voice conversations are not supported during fully unattended sessions.
 ### Creating a Shortcut for an Unattended Session
 For extra convenience, you can create desktop shortcuts that allow you to automatically launch unattended sessions.
 In order to do this:
 1. Access the list of unattended computers, and select the one you want to create a shortcut for.